 Learn how to practice self-advocacy, empowerment, and accountability.
 We'll help you cultivate healthy mind, body, and spirit habits that foster resilience and emotional intelligence.

 If a Success Coach hasn't contacted you yet and you want to learn more about partnering with a Coach, please reach out to:

 When you submit an academic alert, we will connect the student you refer with an Academic Success Coach or with a more appropriate service to support them.

 Submit an academic alert

-Michelle Bonanno is a Senior Lecturer of English and Director of First-Year Experience and Peer Education.
+Michelle Bonanno teaches Composition in the English Department and coordinates first-year programs and student support in the Academic Hub.
 She started working at FLC in 2005, but she was a student here before that!
-Michelle is a first-generation college student and graduated from Fort Lewis College with a Bachelor's degree in Psychology and a minor in Communications in 2001.
+Michelle is a first-generation college student who graduated from Fort Lewis College with a bachelor’s degree in Psychology and a minor in Communications in 2001.
 She then attended the University of Nevada, Las Vegas, earning a Master of Arts in Communication in 2004.

 As a student at FLC, Michelle met her future husband, Anthony, and they are now raising their two children, AJ and Mia.
 As a family, they love to camp (especially in San Diego), boat (especially at Lake Powell), and cross-country ski (especially at Vallecito).